ihmeuw/easylink/README.md

 ## Creating a docker image to be shared

-Docker image binaries can be build from a Dockerfile.
+Docker image binaries can be built from a Dockerfile.
 For example, to create a compressed image .tar.gz file:

 ```